 Wooden: These are probably more useful for a coat closet or suit storage.

-For more on all things hangers, Real Simple has a resource for finding which hanger is best for different types of clothing.
-Also, when it comes to those wire hangers, round them up and drop them off at your dry cleaner’s the next time you’re running errands.
+When it comes to those wire hangers, round them up and drop them off at your dry cleaner’s the next time you’re running errands.
 Dry cleaners almost always accept used wire hangers.
+However, you may want to keep one in case you need to unfold it to fish the Lego out of the furnace vent.